Uranite/svt-av1-tritium/README.md

 Below is a non-exhaustive list of notable differences between 3.x and this fork:
 - `--frame-luma-bias` has been renamed in 3.x to `--luminance-qp-bias`; this change has not been reflected here.
-- `--hbd-md` has been renamed in 3.x to `--hbd-mds`; this change has not been reflected here.

 # SVT-AV1-PSY